The FIRE Movement

 Types of FIRE

 Some FIRE seekers can’t wait to ditch their full time job while others love what they do and don’t have any intention of retiring early.
 Different strokes for different folks.
-The two most widely talked about types are FIRE are Fat FIRE and Lean FIRE.
+Within the FIRE Movement the two most widely talked about types of FIRE are Fat FIRE and Lean FIRE.

 Fat FIRE is a traditional retirement and those pursuing it have no intention of lowering their standard of living in order to retire early.
 This just means that Fat FIRE seekers will need to save and invest a bit more than someone that’s trying to retire as fast as possible.